 As part of the Orientation program, students will meet with faculty members, learn about academic placement, and register for Fall semester courses.
 In addition, it is our goal for you to get acquainted with campus: learning traditions, policies, and academic requirements as well as being introduced to campus life and all of the resources available at Roger Williams University.

+Check-In for our program occurs from 8:00am-9:30am with our Welcome beginning promptly at 9:40am.
 Over the course of the day, students and families will experience presentations/discussion about first year programs, residential living or commuting to campus, campus life programs, student conduct and campus diversity.
-T
+The Family portion of our program will conclude at 7:45pm, while student will remain on campus for late night programming.

 The second day of our program is focused on academics.
 Students and families will learn about academic resources, learn more about majors and academic offerings from the Deans and faculty members.
 Students specifically will learn about our general education program, discuss their Fall schedules and register for courses with the assistance of Deans and faculty members.
 Our two-day program will conclude at 3:00pm.